-As well as civil consequences, you can face criminal charges in the State of Minnesota for driving while intoxicated or impaired (DWI) and driving under the influence (DUI).
-If you are convicted of a DWI or DUI you could receive court-ordered treatment, community service, jail time, probation and fines.
+In addition to civil consequences, you can face criminal penalties in the State of Minnesota for driving while intoxicated or impaired (DWI) and driving under the influence (DUI).
+If you are convicted of a DWI or DUI you could be sentenced to court-ordered treatment, community service, jail time, probation, and fines and fees.

 Minnesota's DWI criminal consequences can include: